 This Is Why We Lied Summary, Characters and Themes

-This Is Why We Lied by Karin Slaughter, the 12th installment in the Will Trent series, is a gripping psychological thriller featuring Will Trent, a seasoned investigator, and Sara Linton, a medical examiner, as they embark on a harrowing honeymoon.
+This Is Why We Lied by Karin Slaughter, the 12th installment in the Will Trent series, is a psychological thriller featuring Will Trent, a seasoned investigator, and Sara Linton, a medical examiner, as they embark on a harrowing honeymoon.

 Summary